Symbicort (budesonide and formoterol fumarate dehydrate)

 Things to know about Symbicort

-After each dose of Symbicort, patients should rinse their mouth with water and spit the water out to prevent getting a fungus infection in the mouth and throat.1
+After each dose of Symbicort, rinse your mouth with water and spit the water out.
+This prevents fungus infections in the mouth and throat.1